 Old Delhi: A food haven amidst chaos

 If you are travelling in India, it’s extremely likely that Delhi will be a part of your trip (Unless you are exploring South India).
 Delhi is central to any place you are travelling in North India and is the capital of the country for good reasons.
-There are different worlds co-existing in Delhi at the same time,like the wide roads and modern infrastructure of New Delhi and the unchaging capital of the Mughal Era, now branded Old Delhi.
+Different worlds co-exist in Delhi at the same time.
+A dichotomy exists: the wide roads and modern infrastructure of New Delhi and the unchaging capital of the Mughal Era, now branded Old Delhi.
 One thing that definitely hasn’t changed about Old Delhi is the abundance and variety of excellent food.

 We have picked out a few of our favourite places to eat at in Old Delhi.Plan your trip

 Karims (Jama Masjid)

 Self-proclaimed descendants of the royal cooks from the Mughal Dynasty, Karims is popular for its Mughlai and North Indian Cuisine.
 A non-vegetarian paradise, everything at Karim’s is deliciously juicy and tender.
 The Mutton Seekh and the Mutton Barra are our favourites.
 If you are a vegetarian there aren’t too many options, but the Shahi Paneer is really good and you should give it a try!

 Seekh Kebab at Old Delhi outside Jama Masjid (Photo Credit – Abhishek Srivastava)

 Parathewali Galli is a vegetarian food street located in the hustling market of Chandni Chowk near the Red Fort.
 Popular for its Parathas (bread stuffed with a spiced vegetable filling), the sheer variety of Parathas is jaw-dropping.
 Visit for the crowd-watching as much as the food.